-Performance Management: Marin Compass
+Performance Management: Marin Compass and Department Workplans

+Marin Compass is not a list of tasks for the coming year but instead focuses on what the organization is working to improve.
 The foundations of Marin Compass were laid by a Performance Management Working Group in 2017; the group consisted of employees from all levels of the organization as well as community members.
 Recommendations and tools from this working group were delivered to the Board of Supervisors in 2018, with a focus on continuous improvement, data collection and engagement with our employees and the community.